CabboShiba/Hurricane-Best-NET-Patcher/README.md

 How to use Config Manager:

-- HookURl : bool - Set it to true if you want to modify the URL of WebRequest.Create();
+- HookURL : bool - Set it to true if you want to modify the URL of WebRequest.Create();

 - NewUrl: string - Put the new WebRequest.Create() URL.